Keljin Blevins: Portland Trail Blazers (2020–2022)

 Blevins was signed by the Trail Blazers to a two-way contract on November 25, 2020.
 Blevins made his NBA debut on December 23, 2020, playing four minutes while shooting 0-for-2 from the field with one assist in the fourth quarter of a 100–120 loss to the Utah Jazz in the Blazers' season opener.
 The appearance made him the first former Montana State player to play in an NBA game.

 On September 23, 2021, Blevins signed another two-way contract with the Trail Blazers.

 Rapid București (2022–2023)

 In 2022, Blevins joined Rapid București of the Liga Națională, averaging 4.8 points, 3.2 rebounds and 1.2 assists per game.
 He was released on March 3, 2023.

 Sudbury Five (2023–2024)

-On November 25, 2023, Belvins signed with the Sudbury Five.
+On November 25, 2023, Blevins signed with the Sudbury Five.

 Indonesia (2024–present)

-In April 2024, Belvins joined the Pacific Caesar of the Indonesian Basketball League (IBL) to replace Nick Wiggins.
-In December 2024, Belvins joined the Bima Perkasa Jogja for the 2025 IBL season.
+In April 2024, Blevins joined the Pacific Caesar of the Indonesian Basketball League (IBL) to replace Nick Wiggins.
+In December 2024, Blevins joined the Bima Perkasa Jogja for the 2025 IBL season.